ever-co/ever-demand/README.md

 ### Quick installation

-After git repo is cloned, just run following command to install/bootstrap all dependencies:
+After git repo cloned, just run following command to install/bootstrap all dependencies:

 ```
 yarn bootstrap
 ```

-This will install required packages in all Platform projects using Lerna
+Above command install required packages in all Platform projects using Lerna.

 Note: if above command fails for any reason, you can try to install required packages manually by running `yarn` inside every sub-folder with 'package.json' file

 ### Lerna (manual installation)

 We are using [Lerna](https://github.com/lerna/lerna) for mono-repo management.
-You need to run the following command from working folder where you cloned Ever git repo, which will install Lerna together with other packages:
+You need to run the following command from the working folder where you cloned Ever git repo, which install Lerna together with other packages:

 ```
 yarn